 Dave Ramsey calls whole life insurance "one of the worst financial products available."
 Suze Orman put buying whole life on her list of "Forever Nevers."
 Clark Howard describes whole life insurance as a "formula for failure."

-Whole life insurance products can be useful for some people.
+Whole life insurance products, however, are useful for some people.
 For those with high incomes who have already maxed out their other tax-deferred accounts, whole life insurance can be a useful part of managing your estate.
+And if you have a special needs dependent who will need care after you are gone, whole life is a good option.
+You can read more about when whole life insurance is better than term life insurance here.

 But for the vast majority of people – and especially the 45% who surrender whole life insurance policies – a term life insurance policy is the better option.
 You’ll get more coverage at a cheaper rate than you would with whole life insurance, making it more affordable for the decades that you’ll be paying premiums.